 6) Impedance as effective resistance and opposition to alternative current

 7) Trip time of a GFCI to determine leaked current between conductors

 8) and more…

 With our electrical scans we are able to tell if a GFCI outlet (electrical receptacle) is wired correctly and trips within a safe amount of time according to the manufacturer’s specifications.
 Because of this, during our home inspections we have been able to identify the need to replace GFCI outlets that would have appeared ‘normal’ using those terrible cheap GFCI testers.
-But those GFCI outlets would probably not provide the safety protection against electrocution that they were designed to provide.
+(Those GFCI outlets failed to provide the safety protection against electrocution that they were designed to provide.)

-With our electrical scans we have been able to identify when there was too much resistance on an electrical branch circuit.
-High resistance means heat and a potential fire hazard.
-It turned out the home seller had performed DIY electrical modifications, using too long of a wire run using with too high of a gauge of wire, and had loose connections that were hidden from view.
-Because the wiring is hidden in the walls, all of that would have been missed through a standard home inspection.
+With our electrical scans we have been able to identify when there was high resistance on an electrical branch circuit.
+High resistance can result in excessive heat and a potential fire hazard.
+It turned out the home seller had performed DIY electrical modifications, using too long of a wire run using with wire gauge that was too thin, and had loose connections that were hidden from view.
+Because the wiring is hidden in the walls, that fire hazard would have been missed through a standard home inspection.

 Who can say?
-Maybe a future fire due to overheated and loose wiring was prevented as a result of us using our electrical system scan.
+Maybe a future fire caused by overheated and loose wiring was prevented as a result of us using our free electrical system scan.

-Now you see why we felt we felt compelled to include the electrical system scans with every home inspection.
-The decision was and easy one.
+The safety of our clients is of paramount importance.
+So now you see why we felt we feel compelled to include the electrical system scans with every home inspection.
+The decision was an easy one.